 “I was painting in my apartment one day in 1991 and I accidentally dropped some paints on the floor.
 I cleaned it up with a piece of toilet paper and I was surprised to find that the color actually looked great on it.
 I glued it onto my painting and then thought, I’d like to do more with that,” he says.

 Murrell’s first painting in his signature style now hangs in Macao Museum of Art.
 Time and again, he’s been asked why he used tissue paper instead of something else.
 His answer to this is always simple: “I just want to do the things other people don’t.
 I like to search for a new way to do something.”

-Having lived in Macau for almost 30 years, Murrell believes there are many reasons to love this city.
-“The food is magnificent and the people of Macau are very generous to me, especially when they find out I speak a little of their language.
+Having lived in Macao for almost 30 years, Murrell believes there are many reasons to love this city.
+“The food is magnificent and the people of Macao are very generous to me, especially when they find out I speak a little of their language.
 I think it’s part of their nature – they are always willing to help you, with no strings attached,” he enthuses.